✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for Convert Pro

-Convert Pro popups primarily route submissions to integrated ESPs (Mailchimp, ConvertKit, etc) rather than storing them in WordPress.
+Convert Pro popups primarily route submissions to integrated ESPs (Mailchimp, ConvertKit, ActiveCampaign, etc) rather than storing them in WordPress.
 If a campaign uses local capture, the rows are typically in postmeta against the popup or in a Convert Pro entries table — SleekView reads whichever your install uses.

 SleekView is read-driven — anything Convert Pro stores in the database is queryable.
 Premium features that store data in additional tables get their own view configuration.
+The agent samples the install on connection, so Pro-specific tables surface automatically when present.

 Pricing